burhanmt/property/Readme.md

     }
 ```
 I used different CSRF token for each page, adding  their path like that: "AdminPanel.php".
 It is twofold security.
-In the test project, Of course  I used one form only but if I use another form for the future development, the logic
+In the test project, Of course  I used one page only but if I use another page for the future development, the logic
 is ready to apply for the rests.

 ## Design